isomerpages/gb-assist/pages/solutionrepo/solution373.md

 ---
-title: ABSS Premier Accounting & Sales Management Software (Support API) Version 23 - Package B with E-Invoicing (3 Users)
+title: EquipPOS Retail Solutions Version 3 - Package A (Basic)
 permalink: /productivity-solutions-grant/solutionrepo/solution373
 ---

 #### Description

-ABSS Premier is an Accounting & Sales Management Software that is fully integrated with PEPPOL E-Invoicing network, IRAS GST compliance and local banking system.
-The solution simplifies complex inventory issues, has full multi-currency capabilities, departmental accounting, support multi-locations and able to generate financial analysis reports.
+EquipPOS Retail Solutions combines the strength a traditional POS and a cloud-based system by synchronising data to cloud in real-time yet working without internet at the same time.
+Operations will not be hindered even when it's offline and  data can be viewed in real-time from our cloud-based EquipWeb backend once internet is available.
+Edgeworks POS solutions give you the performance and the stability that you need.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/E-Click_Solutions_20200033_Annex_3_20200625144550_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Edgeworks_Solutions_20200018_Annex_3_20200625142917_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria